 From fixed and variable costs to direct and indirect costs, it can seem like your expenses are endless.
 Fear not: the more informed you are on the costs associated with running your business, the easier it is to identify opportunities for improvement.
 Is there a cheaper raw material you could use to lower excessive variable costs?
 Is your high overhead pushing your breakeven point back too far?
 By dialing into individual costs, you uncover all the levers you can pull to improve your company’s profitability.

-Just now digging into financial modeling and need some help? of passionate hardware entrepreneurs and get the support that you need sent straight to your inbox.
+Just now digging into financial modeling and need some help?
+Join our community of passionate hardware entrepreneurs and get the support that you need sent straight to your inbox.